hsjang0/Pessimistic-Backward-Policy-for-GFlowNets/README.md

 # Repository Overview
 We provide the PyTorch implementation for PBP-GFN framework here.
-Our implementations are based on prior code base (the code is currently being organized)
+Our implementations are based on the prior studies.
+The code is currently being organized.

 ---